Heretic-oVirt/docs/Overview-eng.md

 Concluding we note that the project intends to work on the following pending points, in order of relevance:

 1. **Document what we did**, not only in form of comments inside scripts/Kickstarts and of this general overview, but also by adding a quickstart guide and a detailed technical guide;
-2. **Improve the Ansible/gDeploy part** (now living in the [appropriate Github repository][64]) in order to make it generally useful (ideally not strictly depending on the Kickstart-based installations) and adhering to standards for playbooks/modules;
+2. **Improve the Ansible/gDeploy part** (now living in the [appropriate Github repository][64]) in order to make it generally useful (ideally not strictly depending on the Kickstart-based installations) and adhering to general standards for playbooks/modules;
 3. Investigate the feasibility and community interest for an **oVirt packages rebuild** project, not from community sources but **from RHV source packages** ([RHV][69] is the downstream oVirt equivalent sold by Red Hat bundled with a support contract) in order to extend the supported timeframe of each version.

 Among further future developments (some of which have been already started) there are also integrated solutions for: